confluentinc/ksqldb-recipes/template/index.md

 ## Explanation

-This section is optional, but can go into more depth on the recipe use case and execution.
+TODO: This section is optional, but can go into more depth on the recipe use case and execution.